antevis/CarND_T2_P5_MPC/README.md

 ## Model

-For this project I use the Global Kinematic Model.
-To describe the model, it may be useful to distinguish three significant parts within it: State, Actuators, Equations.
+For this project, I use the Global Kinematic Model.
+It may be useful to distinguish three significant parts within it: State, Actuators, Equations.

 #### State